 Motor vehicle dealers can register vehicles (or transfer a vehicle's registration into their name) without having to pay duty if they are issued with:

 These duty-free transactions are only available where the vehicle being registered (or transferred) is trading stock or demonstrator vehicles that are acquired and used solely for purposes associated with:

 - resale of trading stock in the normal course of the dealer's business; or

 - demonstrating the vehicle to prospective purchasers.

-In addition to the acceptable uses of the above vehicles, a motor vehicle dealer may loan vehicles to charities if they are used for charitable purposes.
+Acceptable uses of the above vehicles include the loaning of vehicles to charities where they are used for charitable purposes.